 I like to think of myself as an early digital native (since the 80's, while I was in public school).
 I had the opportunity to work with Commodore 64's in Grades 6 to 8 and was working on an exotic assembly language program before I was in Grade 9.
 This passion for technology is one of the reasons I am happy the Midland Public Library now has the MakerPlace.

 Currently I'm learning new skills in web development and am working on some interesting firmware and admin projects.
 These are on my hobby / personal sysadmin roster as part of getting back on track after illness.
-I seem to be making a good recovery, and I'm hoping that in the medium term I can launch a successful company creating a unique device that will help those concerned about their privacy but want the benefits of ‘the cloud’.
+I seem to be making a good recovery, and I'm hoping that in the medium term that I can launch a successful company creating a unique device that will help those concerned about their privacy but want the benefits of ‘the cloud’.
 Update 2019-11-26: Apparently someone has some form of this already (although I think it's rather ‘heavy’): NextCloudPi.
-It helps to see what direct competition is out there, though.
+Update 2020-01-18: Actually, I discovered recently that ten (10) years ago the FreedomBox project started what I was really wanting to do (open source non-profit personal cloud server), but didn't have the means to start.
+It looks quite awesome for regular users and isn't something I could, or want to, compete with.
+So it's time for a Plan B as far as making a living goes.
+There are also companies trying to create and sell a ‘product’ along these lines, but FreedomBox is by far my favourite (and has a major head start to boot).